Artist: Lebasque, Henri

 Click here to read Lebasque’s full bio on Wikipedia.

-Lebasque painted throughout France, but very little in Normandy.
-Here are the places he painted in Normandy (a link to his works will appear here when published):
+Lebasque painted throughout France.
+Here are the places he painted in (a link “⇠” to his works will appear below when published):

 Related Posts